Top 2020 Democrats booked for Las Vegas labor forum in April

 Breaking News Emails

 Sens.
-Kamala Harris, D-Calif., Elizabeth Warren, D-Mass., Amy Klobuchar, D-Minn., former Rep. Beto O'Rourke, D-Texas, and former Housing and Urban Development Secretary Julian Castro have all committed to appear at the National Forum on Wages and Working People, hosted by the Service Employees International Union and the Center for American Progress Action Fund, organizers told NBC.
+Kamala Harris of California, Elizabeth Warren of Massachusetts, Amy Klobuchar of Minnesota, former Rep. Beto O'Rourke of Texas, and former Housing and Urban Development Secretary Julian Castro have all committed to appear at the National Forum on Wages and Working People, hosted by the Service Employees International Union and the Center for American Progress Action Fund, organizers told NBC.

 Often overshadowed in the national political discussion by Iowa, New Hampshire and South Carolina, Nevada's caucuses — set for Feb.
 22, 2020 — represent the third contest in the Democratic primary nomination race and the first to feature a heavily Latino electorate.